 The federation continues to lead a collaborative effort that is now focused on implementing the watershed restoration plan by designing and installing stormwater retrofit projects throughout the watersheds.
 Working with Wilmington’s Heal Our Waterways program as well as Wrightsville Beach, N.C.
 Department of Transportation, New Hanover Soil and Water Conservation District, UNC Wilmington and other community partners, the federation is working to reduce the volume of stormwater runoff flowing into Bradley and Hewletts Creeks.
 See some of our exciting progress below.

-Project partners will create rain gardens and other projects on UNCW’s campus to help mitigate stormwater runoff.
-The first phase of the rain garden plantings was completed on campus in front of DePaolo Hall.
+The federation, UNCW and the City of Wilmington’s Heal Our Waterways initiative partnered to design and build two rain gardens on UNCW’s campus to help reduce stormwater runoff.
+The first phase of the gardens was planted June 17 by volunteers in front of DePaolo Hall and beside Randall Drive.
 For more information on this project, click here.

 Wrightsville Beach Animal Hospital — 2019